Celebrate Fathers Day with Dads in literature

 In celebration of Father's Day, we're looking to some iconic fathers in literature.

-Or Harper Lee's, Atticus Finch in To Kill a Mockingbird.
+Or Harper Lee's, Atticus Finch, in To Kill a Mockingbird?
 Atticus is an upstanding lawyer who is moral and just.
-He does his best to pass on these values to his children, Jem and Scout, against increasing challenges and local pressures.
+He does his best to pass on these values to his children, Jem and Scout, despite increasing challenges and local pressures.
 Students studying the Kumon English Programme encounter this classic novel when looking at essay structure in the later critique levels.

-Immortalised in film by Robin Williams, Anne Fine's Madame Doubtfire (which features on the Kumon Recommended Reading List) sees this dad disguise himself as a woman in order to be hired by his estranged wife as a housekeeper, in an effort to spend more of his time with his precious children after the couple separate.
-Both hilarious and moving, we see events draw to the inevitable unveiling and subsequent fall-out, but at heart is one father's desire to be held at the centre of his family and close to his children.
+Immortalised in film by Robin Williams, Anne Fine's Madame Doubtfire (which features on the Kumon Recommended Reading List) sees a desparate dad disguise himself as a woman in order to be hired as a housekeeper by his estranged wife.
+This effort to spend more of his time with his precious children after a divorce leads to story which is both hilarious and moving as we see events draw to the inevitable unveiling and subsequent fall-out.
+This is a hilarious story about one father's desire to be closer to his children.

-In Cormac McCarthy's post-apocalyptic The Road, our hero does everything in his power to keep his son alive when the likelihood of survival is so low.
-As bleak as its backdrop, this novel plots the journey of our two characters in a world turned on its head, neither are afforded a name, and both face the ultimate sacrifice every day.
+In Cormac McCarthy's post-apocalyptic The Road, an unnamed man does everything in his power to keep his son alive through all kinds of dangers.
+As bleak as its backdrop, this novel plots the journey of our two characters in a world turned on its head, neither of the characters are given names and both risk having to make the ultimate sacrifice every day.

 Finally, we would be remiss if we didn't mention Jo Gargery in Charles Dickens' Great Expectations.
 Although actually Pip's brother-in-law, he becomes a surrogate father to Pip and remains steadfast, honourable and kind, even when faced with Pip's rejection, his love is unconditional.